vibheksoni/VerbalCodeAi/README.md

 VerbalCodeAI can be configured through the `.env` file:

 ```
-# Provider can be: ollama, google, openai, anthropic, or openrouter
+# Provider can be: ollama, google, openai, anthropic, groq, or openrouter
 AI_CHAT_PROVIDER=ollama
 AI_EMBEDDING_PROVIDER=ollama
 AI_DESCRIPTION_PROVIDER=ollama